0x12b7/dreamcatcher/root/ts/reliq/README.md

             require<CarError>(some(engine), "CAR.ERR_MISSING_ENGINE");
             require<CarError>(some(engine), "CAR.ERR_MISSING_TIRE");

-            /// NOTE `assert` assertions typically come after and at the end of a block of code. assert<CarError>(5 === 5, "CAR.ERR_THIS_SHOULD_NEVER_HAPPEN");
+            /// NOTE `assert` assertions typically come after the end of a block of code. assert<CarError>(5 === 5, "CAR.ERR_THIS_SHOULD_NEVER_HAPPEN");

             return {